alekseyzimin/EviAnn_release/README.md

 ## Case 1.
 Annotation with RNA-seq data and proteins from related species

 Suppose that you are annotating genome sequence in genome.fasta.
 You have two pairs of RNA-seq files rna1_R1.fastq, rna1_R2.fastq, rna2_R1.fastq, rna2_R2.fastq, and protein sequences from several related species that you would like to use for annotation.
 The proteins from all related species must be in fasta format.
+Ideally you want about 5-10 times as many proteins from relates species as you expect to be present in the species you are annotating.
+For example, about 100000 - 200000 proteins for an insect, or about 500000 proteins for a typical plant genome or a typical mammalian genome.
 The individual files containing protein sequences must be concatenated into a single fasta file:
 ```
 cat protein1.faa protein2.faa > proteins_all.faa
 ```